How To Become PMI-ACP® Certified Even After A Disappointing Class

-Even if your classroom experience is disappointing, you can still go on to pass your PMI exam.
+Even if your classroom experience is disappointing, you can still go on to pass your PMI Agile Certified Practitioner (PMI-ACP)® Exam.
 Felix Rodgers, PMI-ACP, is one successful candidate who had a less than good experience of his training course.“It was really interesting stuff,” he said, in an interview with Cornelius Fichtner, PMP, CSM, host of The Project Management Podcast.
 “Even though the actual study guide we used in class wasn’t up to par.”

 Have a good Agile Certified Practitioner trainer